phyloref/phyloref.github.io/_posts/blog/2018-03-23-Third-face-to-face-project-meeting.md

 ## Phyloreference curation tool

-The Curation Tool has been the primary target of software development in the last few months.
+The Curation Tool (see a [prototype here]) has been the primary target of software development in the last few months.
 This tool produces files in the Phyloreference Exchange (PHYX) format, which is [JSON-LD] that describes phyloreferences and includes annotated phylogenies against which they can be tested.
 Phyloreferences in PHYX format can then be converted to OWL for validating that they resolve, on the original reference phylogeny, to exactly the same clade intended by the author (a step we call _testing_).
 Next we will [add software support] for concatenating PHYX files into a shareable Ontology of Phyloreferences.

 <figure>
   <img src="{{site.url}}//images/2018-03-23-f2fmeeting/curation.tool.prototype.png" alt="Phyloreferencing curation tool prototype"/>